ZavenGaloyan/Unit_4_repo/README.md

 |Allow users to comment on specific posts             |       ✓         |        Good          |
 |Integrate a resources page based off interests             |       ✓         |        If there was a search feature to find resources more specified          |
  |Allow user to have the option to post anonymous           |        ✓        |       Good           |
+ ## Recomendation 1
+ Based on the feedback provided by the client, it seems that the platform has successfully met their expectations and requirements.
+However, the client mentioned a desire for a more specified search feature within the integrated resources page.
+To address this, it would be recommended to enhance the resources page by implementing a search bar or advanced filtering options.
+This would allow users to find resources that align more closely with their specific interests and needs.
  ## Peer Feedback
  |  Criteria  | ✓ / 𐄂          | Client Comments  |
 |-------------|----------------|------------------|